nhejazi/txshift/paper/paper.md

 positivity, and inefficiency.
 Stochastic interventions provide a promising solution to these fundamental issues by allowing for the target parameter to be defined as the mean counterfactual outcome under a hypothetically shifted version of the observed exposure distribution [@diaz2012population].
-In subsequent work, @haneuse2013estimation introduced modified treatment policies (MTPs), a particular class of stochastic intervention that may be interpreted as changing the natural exposure value at the individual (rather than population) level.
-Subsequent work by @diaz2018stochastic revealed a simplified strategy for constructing estimators of the causal effects of stochastic interventions.
+Modified treatment policies, a particular class of such interventions, may be interpreted as shifting the natural exposure level at the level of a given observational unit [@haneuse2013estimation;@diaz2018stochastic].

 Despite the promise of such advances in causal inference, real data analyses are often further complicated by economic constraints, such as when the primary